Modeling electron fractionalization with unconventional Fock spaces: The th root of a fermion carrying a non-Abelian charge

 Let me denote by \(L_k=(l_1,l_2,l_3,l_4)\) the set of \(l_i=0,\dots,2m-1\) such that \(l_1-l_2+l_3-l_4=k\), with \(k\) an integer \(|k|\leq 2(2m-1)\).
 Then the combinations \(C_{\y}^{L_k}=C_{\y,\uparrow}^{\dagger l_1}C_{\y,\uparrow}^{l_2}, C_{\y,\downarrow}^{\dagger l_3}C_{\y,\downarrow}^{l_4}\) change the local amount of charge by \(ke^*\) units,

-The problem is that the excitations created by these combinations are not eigenstates of spin in general.
+The excitations created by these combinations are not eigenstates of spin in general.
 But because spin commutes with the local charge, a rotation in spin space does not mix different \(k\).
 Hence one obtains a linear transformation

 From this point on one follows the standard theory of tensor operators.
 The angular momentum matrix \(j^z\) can be diagonalized by introducing linear combinations of the \(C_\r^{L_k}\).
 These new quasiparticles \(A_\y^K\), \(K=(k,s,m_s)\), carry charge \(ke^*\), and spin \(s(s+1)\) with projection \(m_s\) onto the quantization axis.
 The \(A\) quasiparticles have well defined exchange statistics since